Church of Our Lady of Finisterrae: Exterior

 The somewhat heterogeneous façade comprises two distinct sections: the lower part, which is neoclassical, and the upper part, which is more Baroque.
 The rectangular portal, surrounded by Doric columns, is surmounted by an entablature supporting a triangular tympanum and a slightly recessed panel bearing the inscription "LAUS TUA / IN FINES TERRAE" ("Praised unto the end of the world", Psalm 47).
 The upper section of the pediment is flanked by decorative fins with flares.

 The bell tower, whose central part is aligned with the portal, features a niche decorated in 1857 with a relief of a Madonna by the sculptor van Aerendonck (replacing an older statue of Our Lady from 1843), as well as curved side bays with rectangular windows.
 Mary is standing on a crescent moon, with one foot treading on the head of a serpent, corresponding to the depiction of the Woman of the Apocalypse from the Book of Revelation on the one hand, and reflecting the Immaculate Conception on the other.
 The Holy Ghost hovers above her head in the form of a dove.

-The aisles adjoin the sides of the façade and a stone balustrade runs around the tower, which is capped by a copper dome and octagonal lantern with louvers and clock, bearing the cross (1828).
+The aisles adjoin the sides of the façade and a stone balustrade runs around the tower, which is capped by a copper dome and octagonal lantern with louvres and clock, bearing the cross (1828).